gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 ---

-Mamaere Mayeule set out the best she had for dinner---spiced pork sausages, rice with fresh cauliflower, and a jar of mango chutney that she had been saving to give Vurt as a naming day present---but the mood around her big table was somber.
+Mamaere Mayeule set out the best she had for dinner–spiced pork sausages, rice with fresh cauliflower, and a jar of mango chutney that she had been saving to give Vurt as a naming day present–but the mood around her big table was somber.
 Uyves sat glowering beside Laeuc, having declared that he'd walk home when they finished eating, curfew or no curfew, and take his bruises as they came.
 Piaerre was upstairs, having refused (much to the magician's amusement) to sit at the same table as Thomas.